 This way, Draco would not have to feel guilty about the murder.
 A childish attempt to escape the reality of the situation.
 This act of Draco Malfoy portrays his innocence and how desperate he is.
 He did not want to continue this “project”; he did not want to become a murderer.
 Whatever his family background is, this was not what he had ever wanted.
 But then again, his father’s life is at stake.
 He has to complete the tasks given to him in order to save his own, as well as his parents’, life.
 He has no choice.

 We notice a change in Draco’s assumptions as he plans murder.
 A realization sweeps over him that whatever he had followed for the past five years is wrong.
 He has been under the tight control of his family, following only what they tell him to follow and believing only what they tell him to believe.
 But the now mature Draco begins to see the world from a different perspective.
 He begins to realize the difference between right and wrong.
 This is proven by the fact that Draco does not end up killing Dumbledore because he sees the right path.

 In Book 7 Draco indirectly helps Harry, Hermione, and Ron in Malfoy Manor by lying about Harry’s looks to the Death Eaters, which after all is a very brave step.

-Through studying these aspects of the two characters, I believe that both Dudley and Draco were both strongly controlled by their families.
+Through studying these aspects of the two characters, I believe that both Dudley and Draco were strongly controlled by their families.
 Both were too afraid to go against what their parents believed in, though both in the end rebel against what they had been taught in previous years.
 This indicates the many similarities between the two characters’ lives.